chmccallum0704/cse15l-lab-reports/lab1.md

 i.
 PHOTO

-ii.
-Working directory when command was run:
+ii. *Working directory when command was run:*
 > \home\lecture1

-iii.
-Why I got this output:
+iii. *Why I got this output:*
-> unsure, I do know
+> I got this output, an empty newline, because the cat command does not have a file path as input.

-iv.
-Is this an error, if so then why?:
+iv. *Is this an error, if so then why?:*
+> This is an error because the cat command is meant to display the contents of a given file path to standard output.
+When the cat command is not given an input, it outputs a newline (and nothing else).

 **b. with a path to a directory as an argument:**

 i.
 PHOTO

-ii.
-Working directory when command was run:
+ii. *Working directory when command was run:*
+> /home

-iii.
-Why I got this output:
+iii. *Why I got this output:*
+> I got this output, "cat: lecture1/: Is a directory" because the cat command is meant to print the contents of a file, not a directory/folder.

-iv.
-Is this an error, if so then why?:
+iv. *Is this an error, if so then why?:*
+> Yes, this is a user error.
+The cat command is not meant to be used for printing file contents, rather it's meant to print the contents of a file path given.

 **c. with a path to a file as an argument:**

 i.
 PHOTO

-ii.
-Working directory when command was run:
+ii. *Working directory when command was run:*
+> /home/lecture1/messages

-iii.
-Why I got this output:
+iii. *Why I got this output:*
+> I got this output because the parameter I used for the cat command was my french translation file.
+The cat command then printed the text contents of that file.

-iv.
-Is this an error, if so then why?:
+iv. *Is this an error, if so then why?:*
+> No, this is not an error.
 ___